LuckyPray/DexKit/README.md

 </div>

-A high-performance dex parsing library implemented in C++, used for runtime lookup of obfuscated classes, methods, or properties.
+A high-performance runtime parsing library for dex implemented in C++, used for lookup of obfuscated classes, methods, or properties.

 ## Background